What I Learned From One Year of Anonymous Blogging

 Check into hotel as Robin, check into conference hall as Diana.
 Sign dinner bill as Robin, talk to bloggers at networking event as Diana …

 But I ultimately decided that part of this personal journey — this metamorphosis — would require becoming more comfortable with being my true self.

 How Do Anonymous Bloggers Transition to True Identity?

 So there you go — that’s my “why”.

 After one year of blogging anonymously, I decided to ditch the pen name, and put myself out there for the world to see.

 And while I haven’t yet shown my blog to anyone else in my “real” life (other than the two people who knew about it already), I know that day will be coming very soon.
 But you know what?
 I’ll handle it, and it will be fine.

-If you are thinking of starting an anonymous blog, or are already blogging anonymously, and are contemplating a reveal — here are some of the things I’ve recently had to deal with as part of that process:
+If you are thinking of writing an anonymous blog, or are already blogging anonymously, and are contemplating a reveal — here are some of the things I’ve recently had to deal with as part of that process: